Leif Hansen (businessman): Political Action

 In 1994, Hansen went to Oregon Legislature to protect consumers from illegal steering practices, after recognizing that several autobody repair shops were paying kickbacks to insurance companies in exchange for referrals.

 In 2005, Hansen founded a consumer-focused political action committee, Oregonians for Safe Auto Repair (OSAR) to push for legislative changes.
 In June 2007, OSAR was successful in passing Oregon Senate Bill 523-A. On June 20, 2007, Oregon Governor Ted Kulongoski signed the bill with Hansen present, and on January 1.
 2008, the Bill officially became Oregon law.
 The law requires insurance companies to inform consumers that they have the legal right to choose where their vehicle is repaired.
 Insurance companies must inform consumers of their rights prior to making a recommendation for a repair provider.
 The law also prevents insurance companies from limiting reimbursement when consumers choose a repair provider without a referral from the insurance company.

 Class Action Law Suits

 Leif's Auto Collision Centers v.
-State Farm et. al
+Oregon Mutual et al.

 Hansen's company went to court against Oregon Mutual and Grange Insurance due to antitrust activities in relation to price requirements on repairs.
 The case was referred by the United States District Court for the District of Oregon to be a part of the nationwide antitrust suit (A&E BODY SHOP INC. et al. v.
 21ST CENTURY CENTENNIAL INSURANCE COMPANY et al.) against some of America's largest insurance companies including Progressive, Hartford, and Allstate.